 Choose any combination of three from the list below:

-- A small bowl of porridge (using 30g of porridge oats)
+- A small bowl of porridge (made with 30g of porridge oats)

-- 13g (1-2 tablespoons) of oat bran – sprinkled onto cereals or added to casseroles, soups or smoothies
+- 13g of oat bran (1–2 tablespoons), sprinkled on cereals or added to soups, casseroles, or smoothies

-- 250ml of an oat drink (containing at least 1g of beta-glucan per serving)
+- 250ml of an oat drink (make sure it has at least 1g of beta-glucans per serving)

 - One oat breakfast biscuit